On Poisson structures on R4: Poisson structures on

 for any smooth functions $f,g,h$ on $\mathbb{R}^{4}$.
-In this case, the bracket (\ref{1.1.2}) is called the \textit{Poisson bracket} associated to the Poisson tensor $\Lambda$.
-If a 2-tensor $\Lambda$ satisfies the Jacobi identity (\ref{1.1.3}), the vector functions $(\Psi,\Phi)$ are solutions of the Jacobi equation
+In this case, the bracket (\ref{4}) is called the \textit{Poisson bracket} associated to the Poisson tensor $\Lambda$.
+A 2-tensor $\Lambda$ satisfies the Jacobi identity (\ref{6}), if and only if the vector functions $(\Psi,\Phi)$ are solutions of the equation